vortex-exoplanet/VIP/README.rst

 Other dependencies
 ^^^^^^^^^^^^^^^^^^
+The following dependencies are optional, but may significantly improve your experience

 ``OpenCV`` (Open source Computer Vision) provides fast C++ image processing operations and is used by ``VIP`` for basic image transformations.
 If you don't have/want the ``OpenCV`` python bindings (``OpenCV`` is optional since ``VIP``